-- Interim Phase 1/2 Data of SBC-103 Show Dose-Dependent Reduction in CSF Heparan Sulfate Levels in Patients with MPS-IIIB - - Interim Phase 2 Data of ALXN1007 Show 28-Day Overall Acute Response Rate in Patients with GI-GVHD - - Rapid Reduction of LDH in First Two Patients with PNH Dosed in ALXN1210 Study - - Completed Enrollment in Registration Trial of Eculizumab in DGF - - First mRNA Product Candidate to Target Crigler-Najjar Syndrome (CN-1) -
+- Interim Phase 1/2 Data of SBC-103 in Patients with MPS-IIIB to be Presented - - Interim Phase 2 Data of ALXN1007 in Patients with GI-GVHD to be Presented - - First Patients with PNH Dosed in ALXN1210 Study - - Completed Enrollment in Registration Trial of Eculizumab in DGF - - First mRNA Product Candidate to Target Crigler-Najjar Syndrome (CN-1) -

-CHESHIRE, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) announced today that the Company highlighted significant progress in its early- and late-stage rare disease portfolio and provided updates on key aspects of its long-term growth strategy at an Investor Day meeting held in New York.
+CHESHIRE, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) announced today that the Company will highlight significant progress in its early- and late-stage rare disease portfolio and provide updates on key aspects of its long-term growth strategy at an Investor Day meeting being held in New York.
+Alexion's leadership team will discuss the corporate strategy to grow the Company's complement franchise, build a leading metabolic franchise, advance its broad and robust rare disease pipeline, and expand innovation to new franchises.